QiYao-Wang/AutoPatent/README.md

 ### Compared Method
 #### Zero-Shot Prompting
-The prompt as shown in Appendix C.1 in paper.
+The prompt is provided in Appendix C.1 of the paper.

 Models:
 - Commercial Model